bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 dotnet ef database update
 ```

-#### PROBLEM 7: Microsoft.Data.SqlClient.SqlException (0x80131904): Reason: An instance-specific error occurred while establishing a connection to SQL Server.
+#### PROBLEM 7: Microsoft.Data.SqlClient.SqlException (0x80131904): Reason: An instance-specific error occurred while establishing a connection to SQL Server

-You would encounter this exception, when you forgot to **Add your client IPv4 address (your IP address)** in your **SQL Database server**
+You would encounter this exception when you forgot to **Add your client IPv4 address (your IP address)** in your **SQL Database server**

 Microsoft.Data.SqlClient.SqlException (0x80131904): Reason: An instance-specific error occurred while establishing a connection to SQL Server.
 Connection was denied since Deny Public Network Access is set to Yes. ...

 ### Step 5: Update Connection string in appsettings.DockerStatusEnv.json file - Register User